Ediashta-Narendra/Electronic-Add-Ons-for-Product-Sales-Optimization/README.md

             <li>What are the most frequent purchase patterns for add-on items (e.g., bundling, cross-category preferences)?</li>
             <li>Is there a significant relationship between customer loyalty membership and the quantity/value of add-on purchases?</li>
             <li>How do add-on product sales trend over time (monthly, quarterly), and how are they affected by smartphone restrictions?</li>
-            <li>What consumer behavior patterns can be identified based on the chosen shipping methods (e.g., express vs regular)?</li>
+            <li>What consumer behavior patterns can be identified based on the chosen shipping methods (e.g., standard vs regular)?</li>
         </ul>
     <p>
         <h2>Data Modeling Process</h2>